mendix/cf-mendix-buildpack/CONTRIBUTING.md

 git fetch origin master
 git checkout develop
 git pull
-git merge origin/master --ff-only git push
+git merge origin/master
+git push
 ```

-The above series of commands will fetch the remote origin branches, checkout the `develop` branch, fast-forward merge `master` into `develop`, and push the result.
+The above series of commands will fetch the remote origin branches, checkout the `develop` branch, merge `master` into `develop`, and push the result.